La Mansonnière cave: Exploration

 French cavers later renamed the cave and engaged in extensive digging, removing much of the valuable varve deposits which the SCRPLA had hoped to preserve for study by professional soil scientists.
 The SCRPLA produced a study of the cave which has since been added to by other groups.
 The cave suffered considerable vandalism when the mushroom farm ceased activity, but has since been re-gated.
 The cave is not related to any current hydrogeological system.
 There are very extensive (30 km) active karst systems under the nearby Pays d'Ouche district although extensive exploration by the SCRPLA has not managed to penetrate any of these.
 However, they have located detailed descriptions of at least one cave explored by the Parisian water authorities in the nineteenth century.
-For more information on Chalk karst, the works of the great pioneer speleologist A.E.Martel should be consulted.